Suitability of the Australian Kelpie for Different Types of Owners

 Age:

 Puppies require more attention and should not be left alone for extended periods.
-They have a higher need for socialization, potty breaks, and feeding.
+They have a higher need for socialisation, potty breaks, and feeding.

 Training: